 Your Hinsdale Dentist will always try to save our patients’ natural teeth.
 However, sometimes, that’s not possible, and a tooth has to be removed, or extracted, because of severe decay, disease, trauma, or in order to place a dental implant.
 While the idea of a tooth extraction can be intimidating, our experienced dentists are able to perform oral surgery and other procedure quickly, safely, and painlessly.
-We also offer conscious sedation dentistry to help you overcome your dental anxiety and get the care you need.
+We also offer conscious anxiolysis to help you overcome your dental anxiety and get the care you need.
 To learn more about your options for tooth extractions in Hinsdale, schedule a visit with us online or by calling us at 630-325-2525

 Wondering what to expect during dental extractions?
 We start by giving you an anesthetic to numb the tooth and surrounding area.
-If you have a lot of anxiety about the extraction, we can also arrange for a pre-medication for conscious sedation to ensure you’re completely relaxed.
+If you have a lot of anxiety about the extraction, we can also arrange for a pre-medication for conscious anxiolysis to ensure you’re completely relaxed.

 Once you’re numb, your dentist will use a special instrument to rock the tooth and widen the socket, gently pulling it out.
 The only thing you’ll feel during the procedure is some pressure.
 When the tooth has been extracted, our Dentist will clean the area.
 Occasionally, depending on which tooth was removed and the circumstances, a few sutures may be needed.